OctaFXVisit OctaFX74-89% of retail CFD accounts lose money

 If you are an Islamic trader then you will need a fully compliant Islamic trading account.
 This account will help you avoid interest in the form of overnight fees which is considered Haram under Sharia law.

-These accounts are generally available free on request from all the broker we featured and where some may charge and admin fee, most provide for the exact same trading conditions.
-You can read our guide if want to know more about swap free forex brokers.
+These accounts are generally available free on request from all the brokers we featured and where some may charge an admin fee, most provide for the exact same trading conditions.
+You can read our guide if you want to know more about swap free forex brokers.